fragcolor-xyz/shards/docs/docs/contribute/code/building-chainblocks.md

 Open your favorite terminal (could be within Visual Studio Code) pointing to this repo folder and run the following sequence of commands.

 Create a build directory,

 ```
 mkdir build
 ```

 and then navigate to it.

 ```
 cd build
 ```

-Now run the following command to describe the build
+Now run the following command to describe the build,

 ```
 cmake -G Ninja -DCMAKE_BUILD_TYPE=Debug -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..
 ```

-and then the following command to actually build and link Chainblocks.
+and then run the following command to actually build and link Chainblocks.

 ```
 ninja format; ninja cbl
 ```